RhiH/recipe_store/README.md

 * Cause: link is Null in MongoDB
 * Resolution: Amend input type to text with consideration that images maye be hosted elsewhere in future
 ---
+* Problem: Users able to delete/amend other user's recipes
+* Cause: Users able to log in by copying and pasting other user's id
+* Resolution: Functionality added to check if user attempting to access the page is the correct logged in user
+---

 ## Deployment